 If you have any questions, don’t hesitate to contact us

 There is also a great tool at Glasses Simulator

-Always move DOWN to the closest step dioptre!
-If calculation of your prescription shows that you should have a -2.75 (step dioptre lens) then you should choose a -2.5 lens for the swimming goggles.
+Always move DOWN to the closest step diopter!
+If calculation of your prescription shows that you should have a -2.75 (step diopter lens) then you should choose a -2.5 lens for the swimming goggles.
 This causes less strain and you will be unlikely to notice any significant loss of acuity within a reasonable distance.
 There is also a slight magnifying effect when underwater.